Is The U.s Going To War

 Q: Does the President have the sole authority to declare war?

-A: No, the power to declare war rests with Congress, as outlined in the U.S. Constitution.
-However, the President, as Commander-in-Chief, can order military action without a formal declaration of war, often citing the need to protect U.S. interests or respond to an imminent threat.
+A: No, the power to declare war rests with Congress, as outlined in the U.Still, the President, as Commander-in-Chief, can order military action without a formal declaration of war, often citing the need to protect U.S. Now, interests or respond to an imminent threat.
+Think about it: s.
+Constitution.
 This has led to ongoing debates about the balance of power between the executive and legislative branches in matters of war and peace.

 Q: What is the role of public opinion in U.S. foreign policy decisions?